What things are currently banned in China?

 3. Major foreign websites and apps

-All your favorite sites are blocked in China.
+Your favorite social media websites are blocked in China.
 Image by Brett Jordan on Unsplash.

 As I mentioned at the start, there’s a whole bunch of leading websites and apps that are banned in China.